mark-torres/python-stuff/automate/notes.md

 ### Sending Text Messages with Twilio

-Twilio is an SMS gateway service, which means it’s a service that allows you to send text messages from your programs.
+Twilio is an SMS gateway service, which means it's a service that allows you to send text messages from your programs.

 ## Manipulating Images <a name="ch17">&nbsp;</a>